Dhirajkr08/OrderManagement/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [Apache-2.0](LICENSE) file for details.

 ## Acknowledgments